jwmdev/brt08/readme.md

 Notes:
 - Passenger generation is gradual: a small initial seed (~5%) is added, then passengers arrive at random intervals (200–800ms) until the `-passenger_cap` target is reached (or forever if 0).
 - Each SSE connection creates independent per-connection bus state and generator.
+- Exact passenger cap adherence: generation respects `-passenger_cap` precisely (no overshoot), including seeded + streamed passengers.

+### Backend architecture

+- `server` package hosts the HTTP API and encapsulates all SSE streaming and simulation orchestration.
+- `sim` package contains demand helpers and small simulator utilities used by the server.
+- `main.go` is intentionally thin: it parses flags, loads data, builds the fleet, constructs `server.Options`, calls `server.New(...).Serve()`, and then starts `http.ListenAndServe`.

 ### Endpoints